 Changes at iStock (ANNOUNCEMENT — UPDATE ABOVE)

 The changes were announced on the 1st January 2019 and this is all the news about the changes before we posted the update.

 As microstock inventor and Getty Images subsidiary iStock has just announced, they are planning a complete overhaul of their collection, pricing and payment system.
 The key elements are to simplify the search and purchase experience for the customers.

 The system using “credits” which was introduced in 2002 and helped iStock in licensing images at small fees, will be renewed, existing balances will be changed to the new system around September 13, 2014.

-Less credits, more value
+Fewer credits, more value

-In the new system, one credit will serve as the base price to license images whereas today the license price can reach anywhere from 2 to 150 credits, depending on collection and size of the image.
+In the new system, one credit will serve as the base price to license images whereas today the license price can reach anywhere from 2 to 150 credits, depending on the collection and size of the image.

 Simplified collections and pricing per image, not by size

 After the reduction from seven to four collections last year, iStock is taking another step in simplifying their offer by now offering only two collections: They will be called “Essentials” and “Signature”, in line with the two subscription offers introduced earlier this year.